FimGroup/fim/Readme.md

         * (flow) @case-not-equals: two parameters(may use together with @assign function)
         * (flow/pipeline) @case-empty: parameter is null or empty string - ""
         * (flow/pipeline) @case-non-empty: parameter is not empty string
+* Configure replacement
+    * Configure placement allows to custom configure via various injection ways rather than hardcoded value
+    * Avoid credential/cert/decryption or other configurations being exposed unexpectedly via configure injection support
+    * There are two types of configure replacement
+        * static configure replacement: such as a placeholder in the configure file
+            * The configuration will be replaced once when startup
+            * Prefix 'configure-static://' in values in configure files
+        * dynamic configure replacement
+            * The configuration will be replaced every time it is used
+            * Prefix 'configure-dynamic://' in values in configure files
+        * Even though the two types are nearly the same, the reason to separate them is allowing more options for plugins to deal with configure replacement
+    * Currently, supports
+        * source connector and steps(including target connector) in pipeline

 ### Core model